-Child's Name: Grade: [] Yes, I have read this form and have been informed to audio/video record students in number]and agree to the audio/video recording of n [teacher's name and classroom [] No, my child may not take part in the audio/video o recording.
+Child's Name: Grade:

+] Yes, I have read this form and have been informed in writing by the school that it plans o audio/video record students in [teacher's name and classroom umber]and agree to the audio/video recording of my child.

+[] No, my child may not take part in the audio/ video recording.

-Parent's/Legal Guardian's Signature : Date: , 6
+Parent's/Legal Guardian's Signature: Date:

 Parent's/Legal Guardian's Printed Name:

 Phone number:

 Please return this form by (date):

+If you have any concerns or complaints about h now you or your child were treated by the

-If you have any concerns or complaints about how you or your child were treated by the SP Program, please contact Dean Karen Riley, Morgridge College of Education, at 303-871-3665 or write to the University of Denver, Morgridge College of Education, Attn: Dean Karen Riley, 1999 E. Evans Ave., Denver, CO 80208.
+If you have any concerns or complaints about how you or your child were treated by the SP Program, please contact the SP Department Chair, Rashida Banerjee, at Rashida.Banerjee@du.edu, 303-871-6597, or write to the University of Denver, Morgridge College of Education, Attn: Rashida Banerjee, 1999 E. Evans Ave., Denver, CO 80208.

-Prospective School Psychologist Confidentiality Affidavit and Agreement
+Appendix J: Prospective School Psychologist Confidentiality Affidavit and Agreement